 Give Now

-810 donors $84,578.16 generous donations received as at Friday 5 June 2025
+0 donors $0 generous donations received as at 25 May 2026

 “I consider that under the example set by the school staff, I obtained important character, career and social values that far outweighed the academic achievements.
 I am quite convinced that these things, learned at a very impressionable age stay with one throughout life’s journey.
 It is important in my opinion, that past students recognise the influence that the school has had on their lives by contributing to annual giving.”
 Ray Westwood (Class of 1952)